 - On what historical, biblical, and theological safety nets can we rely?

+See Ginger introduce Sacred Resistance in the video below.
 Hear Ginger discuss Sacred Resistance with Ann Michel, Associate Director, Lewis Center for Church Leadership.

 What people are saying about Sacred Resistance: